nHeidelberg/Probabilistic-Graphical-Models/README.md

-# Probabilistic Graphical Models Homework 2 full solution
+# Probabilistic Graphical Models Homeworks full solution
-The Rest of the homeworks will not be added because it is a public repository
+The other homework solutions will not be added because it is a public repository